 Coast Guard, DHS.

-Comments and related material will be accepted and reviewed by the Coast Guard through September 23, 2014.
+Comments and related material must be received by the Coast Guard on or before April 1, 2019.

 Start Further Info

 If you have questions on this rule, call or email Mr. Craig Lapiejko, Waterways Management at Coast Guard First District, telephone 617-223-8351, email firstname.lastname@example.org or, Mr. Jeff Yunker, Coast Guard Sector New York Waterways Management Division, U.S. Coast Guard; telephone 718-354-4195, email email@example.com.

 COTP Captain of the Port

 NYSTA New York State Thruway Authority